LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 A member takes the form `<type> <name>[:<bitfield length>]`, and there can be any number of members.
  Each member is separated by a comma.
 Additionally, a member may be unnamed, if and only if it is a bitfield member with length 0.
- Such members must always be unnamed.
+ Such bitfield members must always be unnamed.
 The type of each member must be complete.

 A structure type shall have an unspecified size such that each memory region consumed by any member is distinct